dhinojosa/java-sessions-threading-synchronizers-deep-dive/README.md

 ## Introduction

 1. Where do work?
 What you do?
-Are you an architect?
 2. What version of Java do you use at work and/or personal projects
 3. What IDE do you typically use?
 4. What city time zone are you in?